-- The "-4" row in the doubles/long flys column contains a split play result that uses the red die to resolve whether there is a double or triple. - If the red die's value falls in the triples range only give the batter a triple if his B/R rating = "A" or "B".
+- The "-4" row in the doubles/long flys column contains a split play result that uses the 3rd die to resolve whether there is a double or triple. - o If the 3rd die's value falls in the triples range only give the batter a triple if his B/R rating = "A" or "B".
 If his rating equals "C" then he has a double.
 The triple should be scored as a triple to right field.